RomekRJM/nesdemia/README.md

 * Improved collisions with power ups.
 * Pre level screen correctly displays level number.
 * Fixed collision detection with virus when player does not move.
-* Music does not stop anymore, when new level is loaded.
+* Music does not stop anymore, when a new level is loaded.
 * Credits does not include main menu options when opened multiple times in a row.
 * Improved display area on real TVs.
 * Fixed load game functionality.